Top Things to Do in Dog-Friendly Colonial Beach, Virginia 2026

 Colonial Beach Municipal Fishing Pier remains open all day (except 4th July).
 Visitors find everything from primitive to elaborate modern fishing setups.
 Many local spots have experienced anglers who are always ready to help beginners on their journey.
 Common species are bluefish, striped bass, catfish, and crappie.

 During early June, visitors can even enjoy free fishing days.
 Reel and rod fishing in saltwater or freshwater is license-free.
-However, designated areas stocked with trout require a license.
+However, designated trout-stocked areas require a license.
 Fishing from sand areas and swimming beaches is allowed at certain times.
 Visitors fish here from 6:00 a.m. to 10:00 a.m. and from 6:00 p.m. to 10:00 p.m.

 Colonial Beach Boardwalk, Virginia

 The Boardwalk at Colonial Beach is a must-visit spot.
 It ensures visitors have a memorable and exciting walk.
-It was initially built on the old Colonial Beach Hotel site.
+It was initially built on the site of the old Colonial Beach Hotel.
 There are gazebos, outbuildings, and a stage.
 Thus, the place is used for different gatherings and functions.
 Most popular among them is the “Boardwalk Arts & Crafts Festival.”

 Towards the left is a beautiful riverboat on the Potomac.
 Past this, visitors find a sandy area with a swing for kids.
 Bathhouses and spray-off stations are also available.
 There’s a beach shop selling all the required novelties and goodies.
 Strolling forward on the boardwalk, people find ferry landing piers, restaurants, food vendors, golf carts, etc.